OfqualGovUK/ofqual-recognition-citizen-api/README.md

 - **`ConnectionStrings:OfqualODS`**
   Connection string for accessing the Ofqual ODS (Organisational Data Service) database.

+  - **`ConnectionStrings:OfqualODSManaged`**
+  An alternative connection string for accessing the Ofqual ODS (Organisational Data Service) database, This connection string is intended to be used when implementing connections using managed identities.

 > It’s recommended to manage environment-specific values in `appsettings.{Environment}.json` or override them via environment variables, especially in production.